 #15 Costzon 5-String

-This is a five-string banjo that is made of plywood that makes it durable and resistant to corrosion hence a long time service.
+This is a five-string banjo that is made of plywood which makes it durable and resistant to corrosion hence a long time service.

 The Costzon contains a digital tuner with a button cell that makes it easy to adjust the sound level it produces.
 In the presence of useful accessories, the digital tuner with a button cell in the cost can modify the sound level the Costzon is creating precisely.